cartesi/compute/README.md

 % docker logs -f [name of the instance]
 ```

-This will run an environment connected to a private net (ganache or geth), with no tournaments deployed.
+This will run an environment connected to a private net (ganache or geth), with no descartes deployed.
-To deploy a new tournament you need to run the `instantiate_descartes.js` truffle script.
+To deploy a new descartes you need to run the `instantiate_descartes.js` truffle script.
 To do this you need to have `truffle` installed, and run:

 ```
 % truffle exec instantiate_descartes.js --network development